 Following the big cleanse, there’s one more thing you should do to protect your privacy even more.
 Each of your remaining apps has certain permissions, such as access to your contact list, location, camera, microphone and more.

 In some cases, these permissions are necessary for the app to function the way you want it to, but not always.
 Does that table reservation app really need access to your microphone?
-Follow these steps take away that privilege.
+Follow these steps to take away that privilege.

 You can restrict privileges for each app you use.